-Superintendent

-300 B Street, Biggs, CA 95917 530-868-1281
+Superintendent Biggs Unified School District 300 B Street, Biggs, CA 95917 530-868-1281 ext.
+250

 (cf. 1312.1 - Complaints Concerning District Employees) (cf. 1312.3 - Uniform Complaint Procedures)

 Measures to Prevent Discrimination

 To prevent unlawful discrimination, including discriminatory harassment, intimidation, retaliation, and bullying, of students at district schools or in school activities and to ensure equal access of all students to the educational program, the Superintendent or designee shall implement the following measures: